 We round-up the best smartphones to buy in 2014, from all our in-depth mobile phone reviews.
-No longer just used to make phone calls and send text messages – we use our smartphones to listen to music, watch movies, play games, browse the internet and more.
+No longer just used to make phone calls and send text messages – our smartphones have become pocketable multimedia powerhouses, used for listening to music, watching movies, playing games, browsing the internet and more.
 So choosing the right one for you is crucial.

-It’s been a busy few years for the smartphone market, as Apple’s iPhone has had to make way for a flurry of the best Android phones yet, not to mention the steadily growing Windows Phone OS.
+It’s been a busy few years for the smartphone market, as Apple’s iPhone has had to make way for a flurry of the best Android phones we've ever seen, not to mention the steadily growing Windows Phone OS.
 But which are the best smartphones in 2014, and what upcoming smartphones should be on your radar?
 Read on...

 Best smartphones 2014

 The iPhone 5s has, as ever, divided opinion.
 Some say Apple has cleverly tweaked one of the best phones on the market, and made it even better.
 Others, that it hasn’t innovated enough to compete with the increasingly strong Android market.
 We have to say, we sit firmly in the camp of the former.
 With a new processor, excellent new operating system, improved camera and of course, that fingerprint scanner, the iPhone is as desirable as ever - that's why we gave it our Smartphone of the Year 2013 Award.